Phylogenetic nomenclature: History

-Phylogenetic nomenclature is a semantic extension of the general acceptance of branching in the course of evolution, represented in the diagrams of Jean-Baptiste Lamarck and later writers like Charles Darwin and Ernst Haeckel.
-In 1866, Haeckel for the first time constructed a single tree of all life based on the existing classification of life accepted at the time.
+Phylogenetic nomenclature is a semantic extension of the general acceptance of the idea of branching during the course of evolution, represented in the diagrams of Jean-Baptiste Lamarck and later writers like Charles Darwin and Ernst Haeckel.
+In 1866, Haeckel for the first time constructed a single relational diagram of all life based on the existing classification of life accepted at the time.
 This classification was rank-based, but did not contain taxa that Haeckel considered polyphyletic.
 In it, Haeckel introduced the rank of phylum which carries a connotation of monophyly in its name (literally meaning "stem").

-Ever since, it has been debated in which ways and to what extent the understanding of the phylogeny of life should be used as a basis for its classification, with views ranging from "numerical taxonomy" (phenetics) over "evolutionary taxonomy" (gradistics) to "phylogenetic systematics".
+Ever since, it has been debated in which ways and to what extent the understanding of the phylogeny of life should be used as a basis for its classification, with opinions including "numerical taxonomy" (phenetics), "evolutionary taxonomy" (gradistics), and "phylogenetic systematics".
 From the 1960s onwards, rankless classifications were occasionally proposed, but in general the principles and common language of traditional nomenclature have been used by all three schools of thought.